-What Medical Conditions can Cause Feet to Swell?
+What Medical Conditions Can Cause Feet to Swell?

 Many women experience swollen feet during pregnancy.
 If the swelling is more than normal, it could be a sign of preeclampsia.
 Preeclampsia is a medical condition where pregnant women develop hypertension and protein in their urine.
 It normally occurs after the 20th week of pregnancy.
-Other symptoms that appear with preeclampsia include stomach pain, vision problems, nausea, headaches and decreased* urination.
+Other symptoms that appear with preeclampsia include stomach pain, vision problems, nausea, headaches, and decreased urination.

 An injury to the foot can cause swelling.
-This can normally be resolved within a week and ice can help to reduce* the temporary enlargement of the ankle.
+This can normally be resolved within a week and ice can help to reduce the temporary enlargement of the ankle.
 In addition to this cause, some cases of swollen feet occur due to venous insufficiency.
 Within the veins, there are valves that stop blood from moving the wrong way.

 Blood clots can also cause swelling, but they do not result in nerve damage.
 Instead, blood clots can lodge within other parts of the body and stop the blood from flowing properly.
 If this occurs, it can lead to death in a short space of time.

 The last medical condition that causes swollen feet is organ disease.
-If the heart, liver or kidneys stop functioning properly, it can lead to water retention.
-These organs have to be able to remove* waste and fluid from the body.
+If the heart, liver, or kidneys stop functioning properly, it can lead to water retention.
+These organs have to be able to remove waste and fluid from the body.

 How Do Swollen Feet Affect Water Retention?

-Swollen feet and water retention are essentially the same condition.
+Swollen feet and water retention are essentially the same conditions.
 When someone’s feet swell, it is due to water being retained within the tissue.
 It may be caused by a range of medical issues, but the results are the same.
 Water retention within the feet will cause them to swell.

-How is This Condition Diagnosed and Treated?
+How Is This Condition Diagnosed and Treated?

 When swollen feet occur without a serious medical condition like heart failure, it can be treated at home.
-The easiest way to treat* the ailment is to raise the legs above the heart.
-Exercise can also improve* blood flow and help the body detoxify.
+The easiest way to treat the ailment is to raise the legs above the heart.
+Exercise can also improve blood flow and help the body detoxify.